 - Dental Implants restore full chewing power, and are as strong as natural teeth.

 What to Expect During the Dental Implant Process?

 At Maryland Oral Surgery Associates, we are proud to provide a seamless and efficient patient experience in as few visits as possible.
 During the consultation, we review the patient's imaging and health history to determine the best treatment plan.
 The procedure can often be scheduled on the same day or the following day.
 At that time, the tooth is extracted and the implant is placed immediately into the jawbone.
 In some cases, bone grafting may be necessary prior to placement to strengthen the area.

 After placing your implant, there is a 2-3 month healing process that must occur.
 The healing period allows the implant time to fuse to the jawbone through osseointegration.
 This allows the implant to function like a natural tooth in the mouth.

 Once the healing process is complete, the patient returns to our office for a stability test.
 An abutment or connector is placed on top of the implant in order to hold the crown securely in place.
-The patient will then see their restorative dentist to have the permanent crown installed.
+The patient will then see their restorative surgeon to have the permanent crown installed.
 Custom crowns are made to match the shape, size, and color of your natural teeth.

 It's as simple as that to restore your smile with a lifetime solution.
 If you are interested in finding out how you can benefit from dental implants, contact one of our 8 locations today and we will be happy to further assist you.